MEDICAL LAW GROUP

 The subjects we would propose addressing are set out below, but if you or your firm has a particular interest in an area not mentioned, we would be happy to explore how we can meet your needs.

 The talks are designed to be of about 30 minutes duration, but can be tailored to meet your requirements.
 We envisage events comprising one talk or more, possibly at lunchtime or early evening.

 If you are interested in holding such an event for your office please in the first instance contact the Group co-ordinator (currently Bryan Heaney).
 Professional instructions or enquiries as to availability to accept instructions should be directed to individual members or to the Stable clerking staff in the normal way.
-Jane Morrison would be happy to provide further general information about the Group or to help you refine your individual requirements.
+Sheila Westwater would be happy to provide further general information about the Group or to help you refine your individual requirements.